-We consider our critical accounting policies and estimates to be revenue recognition, determination of the provision for income taxes, stock-based compensation, fair value of certain equity instruments, and net realizable value of inventory.
-See Notes 4 and 9 for the estimates made in connection with the securities purchase agreements executed during 2018 and 2019.
+We consider our critical accounting policies and estimates to be revenue recognition, grower accruals (an estimate of amounts payable to farmers who grow seed for the Company), determination of the provision for income taxes, stock-based compensation, fair value of certain equity instruments, and net realizable value of inventory.
+See Notes 4 and 9 for the estimates made in connection with the securities purchase agreements executed during 2018, 2019, and 2020.

-As discussed in Note 2, in April 2020, the FASB issued a staff question-and-answer ("Q&A") document to respond to frequent asked questions about the accounting for lease concessions related to the effects of the COVID-19 pandemic.
+As discussed in Note 2, in April 2020, the FASB issued a staff question-and-answer ("Q&A") document to respond to frequently asked questions about the accounting for lease concessions related to the effects of the COVID-19 pandemic.
 Under current GAAP, subsequent changes to lease payments that are not stipulated in the original lease contract are generally accounted for as lease modifications under Topic 842.
 The Q&A allows companies to make an accounting policy election to not evaluate lease concessions related to the effects of the COVID-19 pandemic as lease modifications.
 Entities that make this election then need to decide whether to apply the lease modification guidance in ASC 842 to the concession or account for the concession as if it were contemplated as part of the existing contract.
-The Company is currently evaluating its option to make this accounting policy election.
+The Company has not entered into any lease modifications that provide concessions related to the effects of the COVID-19 pandemic, and therefore has not evaluated its option to make this accounting policy election.